DimalChandrasiri/composer/docs/plugins/readme.md

 ```

 ### Contributing an editor for a file type
 If the editor supports split view preview, they can provide the component for preview view too.
-Both component will recevie sampe props.
+Both component will receive same props.
 It is possible to sync updated content via file instance passed in props.

 [Example Ballerina File Editor](./../../modules/web/src/plugins/ballerina/plugin.js#L47)